Water Science Forum Bursaries

 - Assist in research relating to water science projects in general

 The value of each bursary will be not more than 50% of the agreed cost and will be awarded subject to satisfactory receipts.
 Please note 25% of any award will be withheld pending satisfactory completion of a report or article for the Newsletter and/or presentation to a Committee Meeting.
 All requests for financial support are considered on their merits.
 Therefore, it is vital that the application form contains sufficient detail for the Committee to make an informed assessment on the degree of water related chemical science involved.
 The applicant also needs to identify how their project is likely to further the Water Science Forum’s aims and objectives.
+The committee's decision is final and no correspondence will be entered into.

 The Water Science Bursary